 An aurora borealis is nothing more than an observable atmospheric phenomenon near the north pole (the equivalent near the south pole is called an “Aurora Australis”).

 Visiting the cold top of the world to see the Aurora Borealis is a complete experience.
 Not only will it boost your love for exploration, but it will also give you the sensation of triumph.
 Once you are there, looking at the wholeness of it, you’ll be able to reminisce, and it is 100% assured that your life will never be the same, in a good way, obviously!

 Caused by the friction between solar wind particles and the Earth’s upper atmosphere, it manifests as large green light streaks in the sky.
 Nothing to do, therefore, with the Martians.
-Nevertheless, it is one of the world’s most spectacular and magical natural phenomena and certainly one of the things to see before you die.
+Nevertheless, it is one of the world’s most spectacular and magical natural phenomena and certainly one of the 10 amazing things to do before you die.

 2. Learn to play an instrument

 If you didn’t have the chance to take music lessons when you were little (and I’m not talking about the recorder massacres organized in colleges…), you might be dreaming of getting started.
 To learn Wonderwall on the guitar, slap on a bass, or play the piano standing up.
 And for you, that means a lot.

 Playing an instrument teaches you discipline, responsibility and perseverance, important skills to achieve anything in your life.
 Playing music also fills you with a sense of realization; after all, you should feel good about mastering a difficult song, instrument or chord!

 In this case, go for it; there is no age to start.
 Learning music and the pleasure it provides is a recognized way to work on your memory and concentration!

 The sunsets on the Greek island of Santorini have (partly) made its reputation.
 Located on the crater rim of an underwater volcano in the middle of the Aegean Sea, the island is a little gem.